raphamorim/raphamorim.github.com/_posts/2014-08-23-why-you-should-consider-changing-your-editor-by-vim.md

 ####<img src="/assets/images/posts/vim.jpg" alt="Vim Editor using Lucario Color Scheme" />

-I started using vim a little time, and I ended up in this period, left the Sublime Text and the Atom.
-I confess that I still use they when I want to use some peculiarity of the editors.
+I started using vim just occasionally and I recently found myself using it almost all the time — although there are some peculiarity of Sublime Text and Atom I still use.

 <!-- more -->

+Here is what I learned so far:

 ### Learning Curve

 I felt the difference between vim and other editors in short time.
-The learning curve of vim is something to stand out.
+Vim's learning curve is something to stand out.

-At the beginning, it is quite difficult, to be honest.
-You have to relearn everything about editors and loses the speed it had.
+At the beginning, it was quite difficult, to be honest.
+Everything you are used to do on other editors becomes different.
+You have to relearn basic things like creating a new line and deleting a word "The Vim Way".
 But I kept using it.
-I was also forcing myself into improving my usage, reading about it and learning tricks.

-Took me a while to get used to using vim's shortcuts.
-But i really like that, i've feel playing some game when i use "vim combos" in keyboard.
+I was determined to continue using Vim, reading more about it and learning tricks.
+I ook me a while to get used to using Vim’s shortcuts, but I really like that now.
+It feels like playing some game when I use "vim combos" in keyboard.
 Damn!
 This is really cool.

 Cool link about vim learning curve: [The Vim Learning Curve is a Myth](http://robots.thoughtbot.com/the-vim-learning-curve-is-a-myth)

 ### Oh! you are really fast

-Something that is very obvious is the speed of vim to open or edit some file.
+Something obvious is the speed of vim to open or edit some file.
 But vim isn't about speed, neither anything related with this.
-It's about practicality, with vim you can edit so fast any file/project using terminal.
+It's about practicality.
+Vim lets you can edit so fast any file/project using terminal.

 Now you need not wait for the editor to be able to open that little quick change to the file.